 10. Employee recognition that stems from the top.

 As with most company-wide people programs, employee recognition should be supported by managers and senior leadership.
 Having your CEO or executive team involved in your recognition program reinforces to all employees that it’s an important part of your culture, and that the company believes in celebrating their top people and the milestones they’ve achieved.

-Encourage your leadership team to work employee recognition stories into your company-wide meetings, potentially reserving a slide to celebrate recent achievements or top performers.
+Encourage your leadership team to work recognition stories into your company-wide meetings, potentially reserving a slide to celebrate recent achievements or top performers.

 Additionally, appoint a member of your executive team to become an Executive Sponsor for your employee recognition program.
 Executive Sponsors can help shape your program to better support macro company goals (i.e. for spot recognition programs, making sure the behaviors deserving recognition are worthy and aligned), and be a voice for the program during C-level planning meetings.
 Mostly, an Executive Sponsor will be a champion for the great work you’re doing and can help you navigate the higher-ups to gain more company-wide program support.

 Now that you have some guidance, let’s get to it!
 We’d love to hear how these recommendations shaped your employee recognition plans.
 Reach out to Hello@blueboard.com if you have any questions along the way, or drop us a note in the comments section below.
-And be sure to check out the full suite of products Blueboard offers to power meaningful employee recognition, at scale, for your company.
+And be sure to check out the full suite of products Blueboard offers to power meaningful recognition programs, at scale, for your company.